Bzyli/EOS-ColorPicker/README.md

 # Warning :
-At the moment, you need to create your own "go" macro button on your magic sheet The go smooth time does not work yet.
-I'm trying to fix it
+At the moment, you need to create your own "go" macro button on your magic sheet
 # Requirements
 - You need to run this script on a computer before using in on your EOS desk
 - You need python